 Why the difference in cost?
 Some people choose disposables over the longer-lasting units that you can refill time and again.
 You can also customize the long-lasting units for appearance and performance.

 Many people who vape take their vaping very seriously as a lifestyle choice, so they may invest in the tools to vape similar to a hobby or other passion.
 You do not have to buy the higher end vaping products, however.
 The low-end disposable vapes cost under $20 and provide up to 3000 “puffs.”
-Then, you can throw it away.

 If you reuse your vaping equipment, expect to replace and clean parts, as needed.
 The rechargeable devices will need replacement charging cords, too, after a time.